Site icon Abacus Therapies

 Are you born with autism or is it caused?

-Autism is a condition people are born with, determined by a combination of genetic and environmental factors.
+Autism is a condition people are born with, determined by a combination of genetic and environmental factors that affect early brain development.
+However, we need to emphasize that certain genetic mutations are time-affected and appear later in life.

 It’s important to understand that autism is not a mental illness and is not caused by any post-birth events.
 Although autism may become more apparent later in life, especially in cases of high-functioning autism or Asperger’s syndrome, this delayed recognition is due to the wide spectrum of symptoms and their severity.